 Tunis Tunis Governorate, Tunisia Travel Guide

 Tunis does not offer a widespread city-wide tourist discount card or pass.
 Most attractions have individual entry fees.
-However, some sites, like the Carthage archaeological park, have combined tickets for multiple sites, which can be better value than buying individual entries.
+However, some sites, like the Carthage archaeological park, have combined tickets for several sites, which can be better value than buying individual entries.

 While Tunisians are hospitable, some individuals may approach tourists offering unsolicited guiding services or trying to lead them to specific shops.
 Politely but firmly decline if uninterested.